"We're being pressured into sex by some trans women": Lily Cade sexual misconduct allegations and blog posts

-Quotes by American lesbian porn actress Lily Cade were removed from the piece after she made death threats against trans people on her blog.
+Quotations by the American lesbian porn actress Lily Cade were removed from the piece after she made death threats against trans people on her blog.

 Lily Cade, an American former pornographic actress quoted in the article, had been the subject of sexual misconduct allegations.
 Cade apologised for the incidents in 2017, later saying that she had thought they were consensual and had stopped working in the industry after the allegations.
 Poe, another pornographic actress, reported informing Lowbridge of those incidents, but the latter considered the topic irrelevant and all content from the interview was omitted from the final article.

 After the article's publication, Cade published several blog posts on her website calling for the "lynching" of trans women.
-She specifically named high-profile trans women within the post, calling for their murder, and wrote, "If you left it up to me, I'd execute every last [trans woman] personally."
-Her blog also claimed that a paedophilic cult controlled the Western world, and called George Floyd, an African-American man who had been murdered by a police officer, "an annoying piece of shit."
+She specifically named high-profile trans women within the post, calling for their murder, and wrote, "If you left it up to me, I'd execute every last one of them [trans women] personally."
+Her blog also claimed that a paedophilic cult controlled the Western world, and called George Floyd, an African American man who had been murdered by a police officer, "an annoying piece of shit."
 Cade later described transgender women as "vile, weak and disgusting" and referenced the Great Replacement, a white supremacist conspiracy theory.
 Consequently, the BBC removed all Cade-related content from the article.

 Get the L Out survey

 The article incorporated a social media poll held by the anti-trans campaign group Get the L Out.
 The survey, conducted in 2019 and titled "Lesbians at Ground Zero: How transgenderism is conquering the lesbian body", was self-published on the group's website.
-The survey introduction described the "lesbian body as a battleground" at risk of destruction, citing a quote from Janice Raymond's The Transsexual Empire that said that "all transsexuals rape women's bodies by reducing the real female form to an artefact, appropriating this body for themselves."
+The survey introduction described the "lesbian body as a battleground" at risk of destruction, citing a quotation from Janice Raymond's The Transsexual Empire that said that "all transsexuals rape women's bodies by reducing the real female form to an artefact, appropriating this body for themselves."
 The survey took the form of a 30-question questionnaire, distributed among Get the L Out's networks, and noted that the results did "not claim to be a representative sample of the lesbian community."
 The survey received eighty responses, of which 48% were from within the United Kingdom.
 In the results, Get the L Out reported that: